UMD-ARLIS/Graph-Benchmarking-Project/README.md

 Add any paper of use to the google drive with the naming convention <FirstAuthorLastName><year>.*** eg osullivan2023.pdf

-We'll use Jira at this link: [Jira Board](https://osullik.atlassian.net/jira/software/projects/HIVE/boards/1)

 ## Data management

 We'll use Google Drive at the link above Initially, with a TO-DO of finding a better version control system for datasets.

 ## Task Tracking

-Reserved space
+We'll use Jira at this link: [Jira Board](https://osullik.atlassian.net/jira/software/projects/HIVE/boards/1)